LavaMoat/LavaDome/README.md

 As long as we remain in the realms of Vanilla JavaScript, defensive coding is something we can (do our very best to) control.

+Which is why it's **crucial** LavaDome is included in the app before any scripts you don't trust, preferably before ALL scripts!

 However, when using the framework versions of LavaDome, this means these frameworks aren't defensively written which means the native APIs they make use of aren't safe from malicious interference - and that is out of LavaDome's control.